hzeller/energy-reader/README.md

 4  676 0.921
 ```

-If compiled with `--features debug_img`, a debug image is created to figure
+If compiled with `--features debug_img`, a `debug-output.png` image is created
-out how well each digit scores on each column of the meter image.
-It shows the edge-preprocessed
+to illustrate how well each digit scores on each column of the meter image.
-original image, a sparkline of 'matching score' for each digit and as final row with the assembled
+It shows the edge-preprocessed original image, a sparkline of 'matching score'
-images of the match digits.
+for each digit and as final row with the assembled images of the match digits.

 ![](img/example-output.png)